sosanzma/LearnSherpa_AI/README.md

 ---

-📣 I'am constantly improving Learnsherpa_ai.
+📣 I'm constantly improving Learnsherpa_ai.
 If you have any feedback or suggestions, please open an issue or submit a pull request.
 Happy reading! 📚